 Survivors should also understand that these lawsuits are not about remembering the exact name of an abuser.
 They are about holding San Diego County responsible for a system that allowed sexual abuse to happen unchecked.
 Even survivors who cannot identify individual officers may still have strong cases based on the county’s pattern of negligence.

 Most important of all, do not assume you are out of time.
 Many survivors of Los Angeles juvenile hall abuse were compensated despite filing after the statute of limitations had technically expired.
-The county chose to settle anyway, because juries are unforgiving when it comes to institutional child sex abuse and because officials wanted finality.
-San Diego will likely follow the same playbook.
+The county chose to settle anyway because juries are unforgiving when it comes to institutional child sex abuse and because officials wanted finality.
+San Diego County may face similar pressure if the evidence shows repeated abuse, ignored complaints, and institutional failure.

 If you were abused at Camp Barrett, the law may already be on your side.
-And even if it is not, history shows that these cases still settle.
+And even if the deadline looks uncertain, history shows that institutional child sexual abuse cases can still resolve when defendants face enough exposure.

 Still Eligible After the Deadline

-Even if you think the statute of limitations has passed, history shows counties often settle these cases anyway.
-Do not assume you are out of time.
+Even if you think the statute of limitations has passed, do not assume you are out of time.
+These cases need to be reviewed before any conclusion is reached.

 Who We Can Help

 Our team is committed to helping every survivor who reaches out.
-We believe no one should carry the pain of abuse alone—and no survivor should be denied the opportunity for justice.
+We believe no one should carry the pain of abuse alone, and no survivor should be denied the opportunity for justice.
 However, due to strict legal deadlines and evidentiary requirements, we are sometimes limited in who we can represent.
-In order to move forward with a case, we must be able to gather enough information to meet the legal standards required by California law.
+To move forward with a case, we must gather sufficient information to meet the legal standards set by California law.

 If you or a loved one experienced sexual abuse while in custody at Camp Barrett or another juvenile facility in San Diego County, please review the following criteria to determine if we may be able to represent you.
 Meeting this eligibility does not guarantee we can accept your case, but it helps us focus on survivors we can most likely help within the current statute of limitations.